-- B F. Hand the ball to the kicker and admonish him to not kick the ball until the ready whistle has sounded.
-Then move to the kicking team's restraining line on the press box side of the field.
+- G. Hand the ball to the kicker and admonish him to not kick the ball until the ready whistle has sounded.
+Then move to the kicking team's restraining line opposite the press box side of the field.
 Rule on kicking team off-sides and action against the kicker before he has regained balance.
-Remain on the sidelines after the kick and be ready to cover a run back all the way to the goal line. - Rule on receiving team off-sides and kicking team players illegally blocking before they are eligible to touch the ball.
+Move into the field of play after the kick and be ready to cover a run back in the middle of the field all the way to the goal line. - H. Assume position on the kicking team's restraining line on the press box side.
+Rule on kicking team off-sides and kicking team players illegally blocking before they are eligible to touch the ball.
 Cover short kick toward your sideline.
-You have sole responsibility for the receiving team's restraining line.
 Do not vacate your position until the ball has crossed the receiving team's restraining line or it has been touched or acted upon by players on either team before reaching the receiving team's restraining line.
+Assist the H on ruling that an on-sides kick travels the required 15 yards or touching by the kicking team before being touched by a member of the receiving team.
+Be prepared to move quickly down field to cover pooch kicks toward your sideline and assist on ruling for pooch kick to opposite side of the field.
+Responsible for the ball carrier on your side of the field or action around the ball carrier on the opposite side of the field.
+Cover the ball carrier down your sideline all the way to the goal line. - I. Assume position on the receiving team's restraining line opposite the press box.
+Rule on receiving team off-sides and kicking team players illegally blocking before they are eligible to touch the ball.
+Cover short kick toward your sideline.
+Do not vacate your position until the ball has crossed the receiving team's restraining line or it has been touched or acted upon by players on either team before reaching the receiving team's restraining line.
 Rule on on-sides kick traveling the required 15 yards or touching by the kicking team before being touched by a member of the receiving team.
-Cover pooch kicks toward your sideline and assist the L on ruling for pooch kick to opposite side of the field.
+Cover pooch kicks toward your sideline and assist on ruling for pooch kick to opposite side of the field.
 Responsible for the ball carrier on your side of the field or action around the ball carrier on the opposite side of the field.
 Cover the ball carrier down your sideline all the way to the goal line.

-ARTICLE 4: SCRIMMAGE KICK
+ARTICLE 4: SCRIMMAGE KICK PUNT MECHANICS

-PUNT MECHANICS: